David Bellini: Career

 His first opportunity arrived very soon.
 In 1998 Thunderfilm hired him to write his first screenplay San Donnino San Pechino along with the comedian Andrea Muzzi and another scriptwriter Massimo Sgorbani.
 Two years later, he conducted the comic strip Attacchi di panico again with Muzzi and Sgorbani and received three nominations to the Merano Tv Festival 2000.

 The same year (2000) David Bellini moved to Rome to work as a content editor for Geca Italia, a company owned by Geca España, Publispei and Endemol Italia.
 Soon he would become head writer assistant for Paola Pascolini to work in one of the most successful TV series in Italy Un medico in famiglia season 3 and then as a screenwriter for the last two episodes of season 3 of the series.
 This experience made his breakthrough in the entertainment world.
 In the following years, David Bellini worked relentlessly as a screenwriter as well as a documentary film maker.

 He wrote episodes for Un medico in famiglia season 4, Un medico in famiglia season 5, Un medico in famiglia season 6, I Cesaroni, Sottocasa and directed docu-series and documentaries such as Rudy.
 Il Mito Rodolfo Valentino, Passaggi Segreti and In Crociera!.
 With Passaggi Segreti he won the Marcopolo award 2004.

-His infinite curiosity, grew soon in him an interest also for TV formats therefore in 2005 he started working for unscripted programs.
+His curiosity, grew soon in him an interest also for TV formats therefore in 2005 he started working for unscripted programs.
 Signed a contract with Rai 1 for the first and second seasons of the afternoon talk-show Festa Italiana and also for the evening specials Notte d'amore and Se rinasco… canto with Rai 2.